duarteocarmo/duarteocarmo.com/content/posts/107-retrospectiva-#9.md

 title: Retrospectiva #9
 description: A monthly newsletter about life.
-date: 4th of July 2026
+date: 6th of July 2026
 status: published
 audio: true
+thumbnail: images/107/cover.webp

 This month's Retrospectiva comes a little later than usual.
 The whole house got sick battling the flu the past couple weeks.
 Mixed with a small heatwave here in Copenhagen, means summer hasn't blessed us like we expected.
 At least not yet.